barionleg/cesium.wiki.gs/JavaScript-Coding-Conventions.md

 Otherwise, an unexpected exception can go unnoticed.

 ## Formatting

+In general, format new code the same as the existing code.

 * Use four (4) spaces for indentation.
 Do not use [tab characters](http://www.jwz.org/doc/tabs-vs-spaces.html).
 * Use single quotes, `'`, instead of double quotes, `"`.  `"use strict"` is an exception and should use double quotes.